 The occupation of the applicant is important with respect to special hazards and has particular significance in appraising insurability for additional benefits such as those payable in the event of death by accidental means, or benefits for disability.
 Related to occupation is the appraisal of the applicant’s financial condition and ability to pay premiums.

 The physical condition of the applicant is very important, but it is not necessarily the most important factor.
 Such physical findings as heart murmur, diabetes, high blood pressure, of gastric ulcer may justify declining the application of accepting it only for a high premium.

 Hobbies and Habits of the Applicant

 The hobbies and unfavorable surroundings, both at work and at home, will also be appraised.
-This aspect if selection is usually referred to as the “moral hazard.”
+This aspect is usually referred to as the “moral hazard.”
 This is an extremely difficult area and requires a great deal of judgment.
 Things like tobacco use can show up on the medical exam, but other dangerous habits are usually are to test for.
 Most habits will not cause the applicant to be denied coverage.
 The insurer does not censure habits, only appraises them.

 Family History of the Applicant

 Family medical history is very significant.
-Death of both parents before age 50 (especially if you are looking for life insurance after age 50), for example, or two or more instances of heart diseases, mental illness, diabetes, or epilepsy in the applicants immediate family, my have considerable significance in connection with his insurability.
+Death of both parents before age 50 (especially if you are looking for life insurance after age 50), for example, or two or more instances of heart diseases, mental illness, diabetes, or epilepsy in the applicants immediate family, may have considerable significance in connection with his insurability.